 - 30.01 The Lower Mainland shall be defined as that area bounded by Hope to the east, The Strait of Georgia to the west, the U.S.A.
-Border to the south and Squamish to the north. - 30.02 No Employer will be allowed to declare a job in the Lower Mainland as an out-of-town job for the purposes of Article 29.10 (bona fide residents). - For Employers from outside the Lower Mainland working within the Lower Mainland the Union Hall shall be used as their place of business for establishing the free zone. - 30.03 Any job within the area of eighty (80) road kilometres of the Employer's shop or place of business shall be considered a zone free of travel time or expense to the Employer except as noted in Article 31. - In areas outside of the Lower Mainland Area the free zone radius shall be determined from the respective City or Municipal Hall. - 30.04 An Employer, at his discretion, may elect to supply board and lodging in lieu of daily travel expense and/or daily travel time for Employees on jobs in the Lower Mainland Area.
-In these circumstances board and lodging shall be supplied by the Employer as per the conditions and terms contained in Article 29.04 and Article 29.05. - 30.05 On any job beyond this radius, the travel formula shall be used to determine the amount of remuneration for time spent travelling per one (1) kilometre.
+Border to the south and Squamish to the north. - 30.02 No Employer will be allowed to declare a job in the Lower Mainland as an out-of-town job for the purposes of Article 29.10 (bona fide residents).

+For Employers from outside the Lower Mainland working within the Lower Mainland the Union Hall shall be used as their place of business for establishing the free zone.

+- 30.03 Any job within the area of eighty (80) road kilometres of the Employer's shop or place of business shall be considered a zone free of travel time or expense to the Employer except as noted in Article 31. - In areas outside of the Lower Mainland Area the free zone radius shall be determined from the respective City or Municipal Hall. - An Employer, at his discretion, may elect to supply board and lodging in lieu of daily travel expense and/or daily travel time for Employees on jobs in the Lower Mainland Area.
+In these circumstances board and lodging shall be supplied by the Employer as per the conditions and terms contained in Article 29.04 and Article 29.05. - 30.05 On any job beyond this radius, fifty-four cents (\$0.54) per kilometre to and from the job and the outer limit of the free travel zone shall be payable as daily travel expenditure.